bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 `--quantity-two|-Q NUMBER`       The quantity of  share-id-two that the
                                  *countersigner* is granting to the
                                  *initiator*.
 The default is
-                                 one and can be any value up to the current balance of the *countersigner*.
+                                 one, but it can be any value up to the current balance of the *countersigner*.

-`--before-block|-b NUMBER`       This is used to provide a "time" limit on
+`--before-block|-b NUMBER`       A "time" limit for
-                                 the operation and the transaction
+                                 the operation: the transaction
                                  must be submitted and confirmed
                                  before this block is present on the blockchain.
 -------------------------------  ---------------------------------

-### EXAMPLE
+#### Example

 ~~~
 bitmark-cli --identity=fred --network=testing swap --receiver=barney --share-id-one=8981eb58c965e2360b3ffeedf47d8f770a2fff7f67e5c348302d839afbf83dee --quantity-one=1000 --share-id-two=1bf75e25d7770ba6405500d39cac30f40249927fd3ee46beae42c9d9b85202f8 --quantity-otwo=79 --before-block=234765 --before-block=234765
 ~~~

-## balance
+### balance

-Display the share balances for a particular owner.
+Displays the share balances for a particular owner.

-The display starts at the particular id and outputs `count` items.
-To display more take the last share id and use in another `balance` command.
-(To avoid a repeat of that record use the incremented id as the command will search for the next used id)
+The display starts at a particular id and outputs `count` items.
+To display more, take the last share id displayed and use that in another `balance` command.
+(To avoid a repeat of that record, use the incremented id as the command to search for the next used id.)

 **Arguments.** The `--network` global option must be specified.

-### Command options
+#### Command options

 -------------------------------  ---------------------------------
-`--owner|-o IDENTITY|ACCOUNT`    To list records for a different account
+`--owner|-o IDENTITY|ACCOUNT`    An account, specified
                                  either by an identity or a Base58 account string.
 The default is to
-                                 use the global identity.
+                                 list balances for the global identity.

 `--share-id|-s SHARE-ID`         The transaction id of the share record, which
                                  is used to identify the fractional
                                  item to show the balance.

-`--count|-c NUMBER`              Limit the number of balance records displayed.
+`--count|-c NUMBER`              A limitation on the number of balance records displayed.
                                  This defaults to 20 records if
                                  omitted and can be set from 1 to 100.
 -------------------------------  ---------------------------------

-### EXAMPLE
+#### Example

 ~~~
 bitmark-cli --identity=fred --network=testing balance --owner=barney --share-id=8981eb58c965e2360b3ffeedf47d8f770a2fff7f67e5c348302d839afbf83dee --count=10
 ~~~

-## status
+### status

-Display the status of a particular transaction id to set whether it is:
+Display the status of a particular transaction id, to set whether it is:

-* Not found = not present on the blockchain or in that node's memory.
+* `Not found`: transaction not present on the blockchain or in that node's memory.
-* Pending = awaiting payment confirmation.
+* `Pending`: tansaction awaiting payment confirmation.
-* Verified = payment is confirmed and just waiting to be incorporated into a block.
+* `Verified`: payment is confirmed, and the transaction is waiting to be incorporated into a block.
-* Confirmed = store on the blockchain.
+* `Confirmed`: transaction stored on the blockchain.

 **Arguments.** The `--network` global option must be specified.

-### Command options
+#### Command options

 -------------------------------  ---------------------------------
 `--txid|-t HEX-ID`               The transaction id from a previous
                                  issue or transfer.
 -------------------------------  ---------------------------------

-### EXAMPLE
+#### Example

 ~~~
 bitmark-cli --network=testing status --txid=8981eb58c965e2360b3ffeedf47d8f770a2fff7f67e5c348302d839afbf83dee
 ~~~

-## list
+### list

-Display all the configuration file identities' public data:
+Displays all the configuration file identities' public data:

+The returned information includes:

 * `SK` flag to indicate the encrypted seed is present
 * The short identity name